January 10, 2013

 Both the Marine Mammal Protection Act (MMPA) and the Endangered Species Act require the government to address the issue of entanglement in fishing gear.
 On several occasions over the past decade, the HSUS has sued the government to force progress.
 Most recently, in 2010, our litigation resulted in a regulation requiring that the lines used to connect lobster pots sink to the ocean floor, as a way of reducing the chance of whales encountering the lines.

 We are still pushing to have the federal government address the risk to whales from the heavy lines that go from fishing lines on the bottom to marker buoys on the surface.
 These lines, called vertical lines, are responsible for at least half of the risk to whales.
 The HSUS is also appointed to a federal task force currently seeking solutions.

 3. Climate changes and habitat depletion

 Right whales reproduce very slowly, often not giving birth until their teens and having a single calf only every three to five years.
 In some years only one calf has been born to the entire population.
 Warming climates and changes in ocean currents mean there are years when food is harder to find, and the thinner females cannot sustain a pregnancy.

 What The HSUS is doing to protect right whale habitat

 The HSUS filed a legal petition to expand the boundaries of the designated critical habitat for right whales.
 Critical habitat defines areas most important to a species’ survival.
 Once designated, regulations can help reduce pollution in critical habitat and reduce other human impacts.
 In 2010, the federal government promised to propose changes to the boundaries by the end of 2011.
-As of the end of 2012, nothing has changed.
+So far, nothing has changed.